angelosps/angelosps.github.io/_pages/about.md

 ---
 <br>
 Hi! :wave: I am Angelos.
-I am a final-year Computer Science BSc student in the <a href='https://www.di.uoa.gr/en'>Dept. of Informatics and Telecommunications</a> at National and Kapodistrian University of Athens, Greece.
-Also, I am a member of the university's <a href='https://ai.di.uoa.gr/'>AI Team</a> and a research intern at the <a href='http://kddlab.di.uoa.gr/'>KDD</a> lab.
+I hold a BSc degree in Computer Science from the <a href='https://www.di.uoa.gr/en'>Dept. of Informatics and Telecommunications</a> of National and Kapodistrian University of Athens, Greece.
+Currently, I am a research intern at the university's <a href='http://kddlab.di.uoa.gr/'>KDD</a> lab, working on fairness in ML algorithms.